sub-convert¶

 Please refer to the current roadmap for information on future development.

 It tries to overcome some of the key shortcomings of pgsrip.
-However some parts of pgsrip have been retained, more specifically the PGS parser build by ratoaq2.
+However some parts of pgsrip have been retained, more specifically the PGS parser build by ratoaq2, which as since been improved to be feature complete with this documentation.

 Introduction¶